Welcome to Colonial

-The neighborhood’s two-story homes and large lots create a dignified, old-school ambience that feels graceful and refined.
+The neighborhood’s two-story homes and large lots create a dignified, old-school ambiance that feels graceful and refined.
 But there are also smaller brick and stucco houses towards the southern end of the neighborhood, especially along Alton Road and Simondale Drive.

 Location, location, location—plus historic character and a genuine neighborhood feel.
 Many people who move to Colonial settle in and stay put, opting to remodel their home or add new rooms instead of leaving the neighborhood.

 From tile-roofed Spanish villas to clifftop mansions in Colonial Hills, the area’s diverse home designs create a unique local flavor.
 Impressive architecture gives this neighborhood an edge, and an ideal location puts it over the top.